griggheo/ansible-consul-template/README.md

     - {src: "template.ctmpl"}
 consul_template_templates: # Defines templates in configuration
     - {name: "template.ctmpl", dest: "/path/on/disk/where/template/will/render", cmd: "optional command to run when the template is updated", perms: 0600, backup: true}
+consul_template_template_templates: # Defines j2 versions of templates to be rendered as consul-template templates
+    - {name: "template.ctmpl.j2", dest: "/path/on/disk/where/template/will/render", cmd: "optional command to run when the template is updated", perms: 0600, backup: true}
 ```

 Example Playbook Role Usage